koenderks/aRtsy/cran-comments.md

 ## aRtsy version 1.0.1
 This is a submission for aRtsy version 1.0.1.
 In this version I have:

+* Removed kknn as a dependency in the hope of getting the aRtsy package out of the CRAN archive.
 * Improved performance of c++ code.

 ## Test environments